Nature of Light: Time Dilation & Length Contraction

 If with Microsoft Windows a Security box pops up saying that the application has been blocked because it's untrusted please click here.
 If you get warning messages with Linux, please click here.

 We believe that it is conceptually flawed to try to represent something by another thing that is less fundamental.
 For centuries, scientists have represented time as a line on a graph.
 This is representing time as a distance, that is, space.
-Time, we believe, is more fundamental than space and that consequently, time cannot be conceptually represented by space.
-Time, we believe, can only be truly represented by itself.
-Therefore, in the following thought experiments, this is what we have done.
-And the way we have done it is by using animation.
+Time, I believe, is more fundamental than space and that consequently, time cannot be conceptually represented by space.
+Time, I believe, can only be truly represented by itself.
+Therefore, in the following thought experiments, this is what I have done.
+And the way I have done it is by using animation.

 Suppose our "travelling" module makes a round trip to the vicinity of a distant star many light-years away.
 As soon as it arrives back at the "stationary" module, it immediately springs off on another round trip, and so on.
 It keeps going to and fro between the "stationary" module (the observer) and the vicinity of the distant star.
 In the above applet, the black line represents the reality of the "travelling" module and the white line represents its phantom - what is seen by the observer on-board the "stationary" module.
 The observer is on the left.
 The vicinity of the distant star is on the right.